rishikeshbedre/nats-api-server/README.md

 2. Then you need to install [NATS-Server](https://docs.nats.io/nats-server/installation#installing-from-the-source) and start the server using the configuration file present in the [NATS API Server](https://github.com/rishikeshbedre/nats-api-server/blob/master/configuration/nats-server.conf).

-3. Then you can use any REST based client to send request to NATS API Server.
+3. Then start the NATS API Server and use any REST based client to send the request to server.

 ## API Documentation